llvm/clangir/README.md

 page for detailed information on configuring and compiling LLVM.
 You can visit [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout) to learn about the layout of the source code tree.

+### License

+ClangIR is based off https://github.com/llvm/llvm-project and uses the same license.
+This ClangIR project is under the Apache License v2.0 with LLVM Exceptions.
+Please see the `LICENSE.TXT` for the full details.